IFRC-Secretariat/Property-Data-Scraper/README.md

 - ```page_start``` : int (default=1).
 The page number to start at.

 - ```page_end``` : int or None (default=None).
 Number of pages to pull.
 If None, all pages will be pulled.

+The ```pull_listings``` method will pull the listing data, and runs minimal data cleaning in order to be as fast as possible and avoid errors.
+The ```process_data``` method can be run on the saved raw data to process the data, including converting columns to number format, converting date formats, and tidying and cleaning the data.

 ### Poland data